HOW TO DO A DEADLIFT

 - Romanian deadlift

-I think it’s important to go through all of the targeted muscles so that you can see how this effective exercise works.
+I think it’s important to go through all of the individual muscles targeted by deadlifts so that you can see how this effective exercise works.

 More importantly, this will help you develop a mind-to-muscle connection.